Splice AI

 Key Insights from Testing

-Analysts didn’t just want the final visualizations, they wanted to see the raw data being used.
-This transparency was necessary for them to trust the output and verify accuracy.
+• Visibility into data was essential: Analysts didn’t just want the final visualizations, they wanted to see the raw data being used.

 Impact on the Next Iteration